 Here is an example for the IPSLCM5A coupled model and a 10-year period.
+Once you are in yourlogin/TagName/SpaceName/JobName/MONITORING, you have to click on index.html.
 The first tab called Analysis Cards gives a summary of dates and execution times obtained from the config.card and run.card files.
 The second tab called Monitoring Board presents a monitoring table for the key variables (selecting one or more model components is optional).